Birth is a Pain in the Back!

 Some things that have been shown to help before labor begins to encourage "better" positioning are:

-- sitting so a woman's knees are below her hips
+• sitting so that your knees are below your hips

 What helps back labor pain?